Turkish TV channels raise billions for quake victims in marathon telecast

-Eight Turkish television channels join hands to do a live broadcast for the aid campaign ‘Türkiye beats with one heart' to raise funds for earthquake victims and manage to collect more than $5.4 billion as of 1930 GMT.
+Eight channels join hands in unprecedented live broadcast campaign "Türkiye beats with one heart", collecting more than $6 billion as of 2200 GMT.

-Eight Turkish television channels have initiated an aid drive to help the survivors of last week’s devastating earthquakes that hit 10 Turkish provinces affecting millions of people.
+Eight Turkish television channels have initiated an aid drive to help survivors of last week's devastating earthquakes that hit 11 Turkish provinces affecting millions of people.

 The channels ATV, FOX, Kanal D, Kanal 7, Show TV, Star TV, TRT 1 and TV8 were running a live joint broadcast on Wednesday for the aid campaign called "Türkiye beats with one heart."